cloudflare/cloudflare-docs/content/waiting-room/additional-options/test-waiting-room.md

 Before you start this tutorial, ensure you have:

 - All the [prerequisites](/waiting-room/#prerequisites) completed.
-- For this tutorial, we will use an open source tool from apache [jmeter](https://jmeter.apache.org/).
-You can download the binary from [here](https://jmeter.apache.org/download_jmeter.cgi).
+- For this tutorial, we will use an open source tool from Apache, [JMeter](https://jmeter.apache.org/).
+You can download the binary from [JMeter's website](https://jmeter.apache.org/download_jmeter.cgi).

 ---